 SuperLoop Rapid operates seven days a week.
 Routes 201 and 202 travel counter clockwise and clockwise, respectively, every ten minutes during peak hours and every 15 minutes during non-peak hours.
 Route 204 travels clockwise every 15 minutes.

 Interim service began in June 2009, expanded in September 2010 to include La Jolla Colony, and again in June 2012 to areas east of Genesee Avenue (Route 204).
-To date, 19 SuperLoop Rapid stations have been installed, and improvements to roadways and traffic signals have been completed in several locations on the route.
+To date, 24 SuperLoop Rapid stations and four stops have been installed, and improvements to roadways and traffic signals have been completed in several locations on the route.

 The Gilman Transit Center on the UC San Diego campus opened to transit riders in September 2014.
 The transit center includes vehicle turnouts for efficient loading of passengers, four new vehicle stations, next vehicle arrival signs, larger waiting areas for riders, improved seating and lighting, a dedicated bike lane, and open space improvements.